Mashpoe/c-string-library/README.md

 s = sdscat(s,"Some more data");
 ```

-In order to make these function calls look better, this library's function calls look like this:
+In order to make these function calls look better, this library's function calls work like this:

 ```c
 STRING_ADD(&s, "Some more data");